 - Samples at fundraiser and raffles – Don’t be afraid to give your products away!
 Offering a gift basket for a raffle or fundraiser is a great way to get new customers.

-- Samples at tasting parties – Try doing a theme such as breakfast, seafood or our baked goods.
+- Samples at open houses – Try doing a theme such as breakfast, seafood or our baked goods.

 - Sample anytime- Anytime you serve food anywhere such as parties, church potlucks, school functions, the sick neighbor, make sure you are serving AP foods.